Grammar Info

 Examples

-There is nothing better than exercise when it comes to losing weight.
+There is nothing better than sleep when you are tired.

 There is nothing like Samma (fish) from Meguro.